Use the Azure libraries (SDK) for Python

 Starting in 2019, we updated Azure Python libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.
 The updated libraries adhere to current Azure SDK guidelines.

-On 31 March 2023, we'll be retiring support for Azure SDK libraries that don't conform to our current Azure SDK guidelines.
+On 31 March 2023, we retired support for Azure SDK libraries that don't conform to current Azure SDK guidelines.
 While older libraries can still be used beyond 31 March 2023, they'll no longer receive official support and updates from Microsoft.
 For more information, see the notice Update your Azure SDK libraries.

 To avoid missing security and performance updates to the Azure SDKs, upgrade to the latest Azure SDK libraries by 31 March 2023.